Stinky tofu: Fried stinky tofu

 Fried stinky tofu is the most common variety found in Taiwanese night markets and is considered to be less pungent than other varieties.
 It is almost always served with pickled cabbage and garlic sauce.

 Steamed stinky tofu

 Steamed stinky tofu in Taiwan is considered to be the most pungent variety of stinky tofu available.
 It is typically served with pickled cabbage, chili sauce, and garlic sauce.

 Barbecued stinky tofu

 Barbecued stinky tofu is a popular stinky tofu variety believed to have originated in Taipei's Shenkeng District, and is served in many of Taiwan's night markets.
 It is often described as have a nutty, smooth center and a spongy outer skin.
 Cubes of stinky tofu are speared on a bamboo skewer are roasted over charcoal with roasted meat sauce.
 Because of the huge amount of seasonings, the unpleasant odor of barbecued stinky tofu is comparatively weaker.
-Therefore, barbecued stinky tofu is always recommended for people trying stinky tofu for the first time.
+Therefore, barbecued stinky tofu is interesting for people trying stinky tofu for the first time.